Medicare is a federal healthcare program. Only services and treatments approved by the federal program are covered.

 - Chronic pain

-As of May 2021, 36 states in the U.S. allow marijuana use for medicinal purposes.
-There are varying degrees of legality in each state that allows medical marijuana use, with some allowing full access, while others limit access to CBD products that contain no THC—the compound that produces marijuana’s hallucinogenic effects.
+As of April 2023, 38 U.S. states, three territories, and the District of Columbia allow marijuana use for medicinal purposes.
+There are varying degrees of legality in each state that allows medical marijuana use, with some allowing full access, while others limit access to CBD products that contain no THC — the compound that produces marijuana’s hallucinogenic effects.